 - Helpful links

-Locally, Public Health Sudbury & Districts is actively planning and preparing for the arrival of COVID-19 vaccine in area communities including through engagement with local stakeholders.
+Locally, Public Health Sudbury & Districts is actively distributing and administering COVID-19 vaccine primary series and bivalent booster doses, in area communities and through engagement with local stakeholders.

 For a complete list of resources to support planning and implementation of a COVID-19 vaccination, please review our COVID-19 Vaccine Clinic Communications in a Box.

-There are also a number of Ministry of Health guidance documents for health and other sectors available below for further information.
+There are also a number of Ministry of Health guidance documents for health and other sectors available on the Ministry of Health’s website for further information.